 Household income excludes:

 • War Veteran’s Allowance

 • Child Tax Credit

 • Provincial Oil Rebate

 • Pensions under the Pensions Act (Canada), Chapter P-6, sub-section 1-12

-How do I submit my application?
+- How do I submit my application?

-Please label envelope as follows:
+Please address the envelope as follows:

 Halifax Regional Municipality